RevHex/prophet-challenge/README.md

-The prophet challenge fils is labeled forecasting_net_prophet.ipynb
+The prophet challenge file is labeled forecasting_net_prophet.ipynb